canonical/craft-application/docs/howto/partitions.rst

 #.
 Enable the feature.

-   Use the :class:`Features <craft_parts.Features>` class to specify that the application will use partitions.
-This should be called from an overridden method in your Application subclass:
+   In your Application subclass, override the following method and invoke the :class:`Features <craft_parts.Features>` class:

    .. code-block:: python